trisfaizal/Marketing-Site/_posts/2017-12-08-speed-up-your-jekyll-builds.md

 {% endraw %}

 This Liquid for loop looks innocent enough but it's included on every page on the site.
-If there's 1000 pages Jekyll has to execute this for loop 1000 times.
-The easiest way to optimse this is to output static HTML and avoid using Liquid:
+If there are 1000 pages Jekyll has to execute this for loop 1000 times.
+The easiest way to optimise this is to output static HTML and avoid using Liquid:

 ```html
 <footer>